infernoGurala/utopia-app/README.md

-# Utopia - Academic life simplified
+# Utopia - Academia life simplified

 > *"Simplifed, to only what matters."*